Find Affordable College Courses

 $6,330 Average Tuition & Fees

-With a ranking of #7, Nassau Community College did quite well on this year’s best value schools for nursing students.
-Nassau Community College is a fairly large public school located in the suburb of Garden City.
+Nassau Community College ranked #7 on this year’s Best Value Nursing Schools in New York list.
+Nassau Community College is a large public school located in the large suburb of Garden City.

 In-state tuition fees for undergraduate students at Nassau Community College are $6,330 per year.
 While working on their degree, nursing majors at Nassau Community College accumulate an average of around $18,855 in student debt.